davidlaprade/davidlaprade.github.io/_drafts/single_responsibility_part_2.md

   a network, only able to communicate with messages" --Alan Kay, creator of Smalltalk, on the meaning of "object oriented programming"

+**If you could find an example of a physical object that has been famously repurposed in another field, where it plays two roles, not one, this would essentially make your whole case**
+Ideas:
+  * rubber band: used to hold things together, spin airplane propeller (and holds the propeller on?)
+  * water bath: used in science to keep solutions at temp, used in food to do sous vide
+  * pvc pipe: plumbing, stretching
+  * tennis balls: tennis, walker pads

+Either way, show how **simply renaming** a method can change it from one responsibility to two.
+This shows: the number of responsibilities depends at least in part on intent, it's not just dependent on the code itself.

+Let's make this discussion test-driven.
+Let's start with some famous, unambiguous cases of multiple-responsibility.
+Whatever our statement of the SRP ends up being, then, it should get all of these cases right:
+* Sandy Metz' example of the bike #gear method that violates SRP because of data structure presupposition

 At this point, it's tempting to reach for the "it's an art not a science" response.
 It goes like this: